Quadratus lumborum muscle

 The quadratus lumborum muscle, informally called the QL, is a paired muscle of the left and right posterior abdominal wall.
 It is the deepest abdominal muscle, and commonly referred to as a back muscle.
-Each is irregular and quadrilateral in shape.
+Each muscle of the pair is an irregular quadrilateral in shape, hence the name.

 The quadratus lumborum muscles originate from the wings of the ilium; their insertions are on the transverse processes of the upper four lumbar vertebrae plus the lower posterior border of the twelfth rib.
 Contraction of one of the pair of muscles causes lateral flexion of the lumbar spine, elevation of the pelvis, or both.
 Contraction of both causes extension of the lumbar spine.

 A disorder of the quadratus lumborum muscles is pain due to muscle fatigue from constant contraction due to prolonged sitting, such as at a computer or in a car.
 Kyphosis and weak gluteal muscles can also contribute to the likelihood of quadratus lumborum pain.

 Structure

 The quadratus lumborum muscle originates by aponeurotic fibers into the iliolumbar ligament and the internal lip of the iliac crest for about 5 cm.
 It inserts from the lower border of the last rib for about half its length and by four small tendons from the apices of the transverse processes of the upper four lumbar vertebrae.

 The number of attachments to the vertebræ, and the extent of its attachment to the last rib, may vary.
 Also, occasionally, a second portion of this muscle is found in front of the preceding.
 It arises from the upper borders of the transverse processes of the lower three or four lumbar vertebræ, and is inserted into the lower margin of the last rib.